libmapper/webmapper/README.txt

 	space: toggle selected cell(s)

 	*There are 2 grids.
 The left side is for devices, the right for signals.
 Select link(s) on the left and Press "ADD" to include the linked devices in the signals grid.
-	**devices must be linked for connection to work (a future version will create the link automatically)
-	***state of the view is not retained when switching view or view modes